lilively/MRSprep/README.md

 python org_dicom.py --input [path] --output [path]
 ```
 ## Generated file structure
-Detailed logs for processed and failed cases are generated as simple text files are generated for each run.
+Detailed logs for processed and failed cases are generated for each run in a text file.
 ```
 Organized DICOM
  ┣ Images